Options Trading 101

 Vega

-How much the option price changes for a 1% change in implied volatility.
-High vega means the option is very sensitive to volatility changes.
-Rising VIX generally increases all option prices.
+High vega = very sensitive to volatility swings.
+Rising VIX generally increases all option premiums.

 Options Pricing